Alaska2222/kursach/README.md

-# Here is evriten SPA using REACT framework
+# Here is rewritten SPA using REACT framework
 # Use the latest version of back-end, which is in my "back-endr" repository